shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Ward Committees:** Each ward will establish a committee comprising residents, local businesses, and organizations to oversee planning, logistics, and execution.

--   **Volunteer participation:** Community members will be encouraged to volunteer their skills and time, fostering ownership and engagement.
+-   **Volunteer participation:** Community members will be encouraged to volunteer their skills and time, supporting ownership and involvement.

 -   **Transparency and accountability:** Regular communication and financial transparency will build trust and ensure responsible management.